gyj155/ADA-KungFuCooking/index.md

 3. Are entertainment-focused Trump-related videos driving more views, and how do subscription patterns shift before and after their release?
 4. How do conspiracy-related keywords in titles or tags, combined with entertainment categorization, influence a video's engagement metrics?

-### Key Findings: The Hidden Patterns of Influence and Engagement

 ## Proportion of conspiracy theory videos in different categories

 To understand the distribution of conspiracy theories across YouTube, we first analyzed the proportion of videos containing conspiracy-related terms within different content categories.
 This analysis reveals that while conspiracy narratives appear across a range of categories, they are particularly concentrated in the News & Politics space.
 Such findings underscore the close association between conspiracy content and political discourse, though other categories like Entertainment and People & Blogs also show notable presence.